HUNTING IN THE CANTONMENT AREA

 (4) Damage to trees to be hunted from must be minimized which includes no removal of more than ten branches and none greater than 2 inches in diameter.
 No cutting of vegetation for shooting lanes is allowed.
 Nothing can be screwed or nailed into a tree (including screw-in pegs, bow hangers, or any other equipment or hardware).

-(5) All unattended stands and blinds must be permanently marked with the name and phone number of the owner in such a way to be visible and legible from the ground.
+(5) All unattended stands and blinds must be permanently marked with the name and permit number or phone number of the owner in such a way to be visible and legible from the ground.
 Permanently marked means with a permanent marker, etching, riveting a metal tag, or other means that cannot be readily removed.

 (6) An individual hunter may not have more than two stands and two blinds in the Cantonment Area at any given time.
 Placing a stand in an area does not guarantee or reserve that site for the hunter.
 Stands are left overnight at your own risk—Fort Drum is not responsible for any lost, stolen, or damaged stands.
 If a stand or blind is missing, it should be reported to the Military Police (315-772-5156 or 315-772-5157).